 The law enforcement officers that utilize these cameras in their police cars no doubt understand the limitations and abilities of their equipment.
 They know how far their video will back-skip to pick up a driving offense that may (or may not) have occurred.
 They know how the video will appear to a prosecutor, judge, or jury, when they walk up to an individual’s car; and they adjust their behavior accordingly.
 And they know when their rear-facing camera is running and recording an individual who is already in handcuffs who, while simply asking what’s happening, may be giving the officer recorded, incriminating evidence without knowing it.

 Regardless of your views on police cameras (useful tool for keeping people safe or another tool for big brother), they are here to stay.
 Local agencies, with the assistance of state and federal grants, are buying cameras for their police cars and stationary cameras to watch city streets.
 And these are in addition to the host of cameras used privately by individuals and businesses.
 To that end, these cameras serve as stark reminders of two things to citizens and police alike.
 First, even momentary misjudgments can be recorded, preserved, and relived, to one’s detriment.
 And second, those misjudgments may likely occur to those who forget, or do not appreciate, how common cameras are.

-If you have questions or concerns about this issue, or have a criminal or civil case in which video is involved, contact the attorneys at Keffer Hirschauer LLP at 1-800-NOT GUILTY or (317) 857-0160.
+If you have questions or concerns about this issue, or have a criminal or civil case in which video is involved, contact the attorneys at Keffer Hirschauer LLP at (317) 857-0160.